thinking-twins/vjo-dmx/README.md

 ### Troubleshooting ###

 This plugin creates stunning results when using ws2801 rgb pixels.
-See the following example video
+See the following [example video](https://youtu.be/1VQNskTLkXc).

 ### DMX Output configuration ###